Note: LogSim is not to be confused with the British company Logistics Simulation Ltd., or with a log-making simulation program from HALCO Software.

 - and more!

-The same simulation engine was used in another tool we created, SmallSim.
+The same simulation engine was used in another business simulation tool we created, SmallSim.

 We hope to distribute the software free-of-charge again.
 Beta versions will be made available for those brave souls willing to participate in early reviews.

 We are mainly working on version 3.
 This is a new version of LogSim, however still using the original LMN for its language.
 We do this because we believe that the modelling language LMN (short for Logistic Model and Notation) still has many interesting features, and because at the moment our time-resources are very limited and bringing out this version can be done relatively fast, while the work for version 4 will take longer.
 Remember, LogSim is a spare-time, one-man project at the moment!